This topic describes how to delete an ACK cluster in the Container Service for Kubernetes (ACK) console.

 - Find the cluster that fails to be deleted, choose in the Actions column.

 - In the dialog box that appears, you can view the resources that failed to be deleted.

 Click OK to delete the cluster and ROS stack.

-Note In the dialog box that appears, if you select Retain Resources, the ROS-created resources and the manually added resources are both retained.
+Note If you select Retain Resources in the Delete Cluster dialog box, the resources that you select are not released.
 You must manually release these resources.
-For more information about how to locate resources that cannot be released by ROS, see Failed to delete Kubernetes clusters: ROS stack cannot be deleted.
+For more information about how to locate resources that cannot be released, see Failed to delete Kubernetes clusters: ROS stack cannot be deleted.